tsoding/tula/README.md

 ### Cartesian Products

-One special operations on the Sets allows you to create [Cartesian Products](https://en.wikipedia.org/wiki/Cartesian_product) of them.
+One special operation on the Sets allows you to create [Cartesian Products](https://en.wikipedia.org/wiki/Cartesian_product) of them.
 Here is how you can Skip all Pairs of Numbers without using nested Universal Quantifiers:

 ```js
 let Number { 1 2 3 4 }